-|International payments||a charge of 0.4% of the payment amount is levied for currency transfers & payments by SWIFT incur a £5.50 fee
+- International Payments – a charge of 0.4% of the payment amount is levied for currency transfers, & payments by SWIFT incur a £5.50 fee

-|Using the Post Office to deposit cash – a cost of £3 if under £1000 or 0.3% of the total amount for deposits over £1000.|
+- Use the Post Office to deposit cash – a cost of £3 if under £1000 – 0.3% of the total amount for amounts over £1000

 Tide give 3 account levels to choose from: